DDDtools/AdvancedScale/README.md

 >
 > - `Corner Handles` - Enables Corner and Edge Handles
 > - `Show in Game View` - Displays the Advanced Scale bounding box in Game View mode
+> - `Eyedropper` - Pick an actor whose orientation will be used by the bounding box.
+Works when multiple objects are selected
+> - `X` - Reset the bounding box orientation to World

 <br>